-The total fair value of options vested as of May 4, 2019 and May 5, 2018 was \$6 million and \$8 million, respectively.
-The cash received and tax benefits realized from option exercises was \$4 million and \$1 million, respectively, for the thirteen weeks ended May 4, 2019.
+The total fair value of options vested as of August 3, 2019 and August 4, 2018 was \$6 million and \$8 million, respectively.
+The cash received from option exercises for the thirteen and twenty-six weeks ended August 3, 2019 was not significant.
+The total tax benefit realized from option exercises was not significant and \$1 million for the thirteen and twenty-six weeks ended August 3, 2019, respectively.